 Fortunately for us, many stars are neither red dwarfs nor blue giants.
 Here is where the fine-tuning comes in.
 The ability for there to be different kinds of stars depends on a relationship between two universal constants.
 These are the gravitational constant (which has to do with gravity) and the fine-structure constant (which has to do with electromagnetism).

 These constants are quite fundamental, so it's not surprising that they appear in equations that affect stars.
 What is more surprising is that the actual values of these constants are exquisitely balanced in precisely the only way that allows for the existence of stars like our sun.
 If gravity were slightly stronger or electromagnetism slightly weaker, all stars would be red dwarfs.
-If the opposite was true, all stars would be blue giants.
+If the opposite were true, all stars would be blue giants.

 Either way, life would not be possible.